srd424/birdnetpi-docker/README.md

 Docker adaptation of [BirdNET-Pi](https://github.com/mcguirepr89/BirdNET-Pi) - currently x86-64 only, but porting back to arm shouldn't be crazy hard.

+## Changelog ##

+**28-Jul-2023:** there's now a "modularized" version of this, see [this discussion thread](https://github.com/mcguirepr89/BirdNET-Pi/discussions/984).
+It seems to be basically stable and useful now, I need to properly update this documentation to reflect.

+**13-Jul-2023:** Removed systemd to make it work sanely with docker; this is now merged into main branch and package, and again, I'm running it 'in prod' with no problems .. yet.

+**12-Jul-2023:** I'm now running this 'rootfully' with podman as my main, 'live' BirdNET-Pi install, so we'll see how it goes.

 ## Installation

 Expects a state directory mounted on `/state` containing: